-\$> cd jboss-as \$> ant update
+\$> cd jboss-as \$> mvn -Pupdate-jboss-as

 A new deployer, weld.deployer is added to JBoss AS.
 This adds supports for JSR-299 deployments to JBoss AS, and allows Weld to query the EJB 3 container and discover which EJBs are installed in your application.
 It also performs an upgrade of the Javassist library, if necessary.